Key Takeaways

 Do Not Walk Away from Your Claim

-If an insurance adjuster tells you that your claim is worthless because you were not wearing a seat belt, that statement is wrong.
-The seat belt defense does not eliminate the at-fault driver's liability for causing the accident.
-It does not apply to all of your injuries—only to those the defendant can prove would have been prevented.
-It requires the defendant to invest in expert testimony and meet a specific burden of proof.
-And it is just one factor in a larger damages analysis that includes medical expenses, lost wages, pain and suffering, and other categories of harm.
-We have recovered substantial compensation for clients who were not wearing seat belts at the time of their crashes, because the at-fault driver's negligence still matters—and in most cases, it matters far more than belt usage.
+If an insurance adjuster tells you that your claim is worthless because you were not wearing a seat belt, that statement is usually too broad.
+The seat belt defense does not erase another driver's unsafe conduct.
+It should not apply to all of your injuries, only to injuries the defense can connect to nonuse.
+It requires more than a checkbox on a police report.
+And it is one factor in a larger damages analysis that includes medical expenses, lost wages, pain and suffering, and other categories of harm.
+Claims involving seat belt nonuse can still have meaningful value because negligent driving still matters.

 If you have been injured in a car accident and you are concerned about how seat belt non-use might affect your claim, contact us for a free consultation.
-We will honestly assess how this factor might affect your case and develop a strategy to maximize your recovery.
-Do not let one factor—even seat belt usage—cause you to walk away from compensation you deserve for injuries caused by someone else's negligence.
+We will honestly assess how this factor might affect your case and develop a strategy based on the injury and causation evidence.
+Do not let one factor—even seat belt usage—cause you to walk away from a claim that may still have value.

 Frequently Asked Questions